 The principal activity of the Group during the course of the financial year has been advancing legal proceedings in the International Chamber of Commerce in London and Paris.
-This is a result of the illegal expropriation of the Group's Nabeba iron ore permit in the Republic of the Congo and the litigation that is now ongoing against the Governments of both Congo and Cameroon.
+This is a result of the illegal expropriation of the Group's Nabeba Mbalam iron ore project in the Republic of the Congo and the Republic of Cameroon.
+Litigation is ongoing against the Governments of both Congo and Cameroon.